-With these concerns in mind, the Archaeological Institute of America (AIA), Archaeology magazine, and the ADVENTURE TRAVEL TRADE ASSOCIATION (ATTA) created this manual of good practices for those visiting archaeological sites.
+With these concerns in mind, the ARCHAEOLOGICAL INSTITUTE of AMERICA (AIA), ARCHAEOLOGY, and the ADVENTURE TRAV-EL TRADE ASSOCIATION (ATTA) created this manual of good practices for those managing and visiting archaeological sites.
 It outlines measures that allow for proper, sustainable archaeological tourism.
 The guide is intended for tour operators who wish to incorporate archaeological sites in their tour packages, for tour guides who lead people through the sites, for tourists who want to see these sites first hand, and for site managers charged with the maintenance and protection of sites.
 In conjunction with adequate and properly funded site-management plans, these guidelines will help ensure that the public enjoy the experience of visiting ancient places for generations to come.

-WHO ARE THE AIA, ARCHAEOLOGY, AND ATTA?
+Who are the AIA, ARCHAEOLOGY, and ATTA?

-The Archaeological Institute of America (AIA) is North America's oldest and largest archaeological organization.
+The ARCHAEOLOGICAL INSTITUTE of AMERICA (AIA) is North America's oldest and the world's largest archaeological organization.
 The Institute was chartered in 1906 by Congress in recognition of its work in developing the American Antiquities Act, a cornerstone in the preservation of archaeological sites in the U.S. Today, the Institute has over 200,000 members and subscribers in more than 100 local societies.
 It promotes an informed public interest in the cultures and civilizations of the past, supports archaeological research, fosters the sound professional practice of archaeology, and advocates for the preservation of the world's archaeological heritage.

-The AlA's award-winning magazine, Archaeology, brings the excitement of archaeological discovery to an audience of nearly 750,000 readers worldwide.
+The AIA's award-winning magazine, ARCHAEOLOGY, brings the excitement of archaeological discovery to an audience of nearly 750,000 readers worldwide.
 Its readers are a diverse group who thrive on varied cultural and artistic experiences, including travel to exotic locations.

-The AIA and Archaeology websites reach a combined annual audience of 2.4 million visitors with 7.4 million page views.
+The AIA and ARCHAEOLOGY websites reach a combined annual audience of 2.4 million visitors with 7.4 million page views.

-The Adventure Travel Association (ATTA) is a membership organization for companies in the adventure travel area.
+The ADVENTURE TRAVEL TRADE ASSOCIATION (ATTA) is a membership organization for companies in the adventure travel area.
 While seeking to promote and grow the adventure travel market, ATTA is working to provide a unifying voice for the industry that promotes and facilitates knowledge sharing and a common vision, defines "adventure travel" and establishes "best practices" and operating standards, and encourages sustainable and environmentally and culturally sensitive adventure travel practices.